-Samsung Galaxy Tab S3 hands-on: Premium Android with S Pen
+Samsung Galaxy Tab S3 Hands-On: Premium Android With S Pen

 Does anybody care as much about Android tablets these days as Samsung does?
 With the tablet segment in the doldrums and little but the iPad making any money, you'd be forgiven for questioning the existence of the new Samsung Galaxy Tab S3, making its debut today at Mobile World Congress 2017.
 According to Samsung, though, this particular pen-enabled Android slate is just what the market ordered.

 Buyers, Samsung cites the research for, still want premium experiences and 2-in-1 convertibles, and so that's just what the Galaxy Tab S3 delivers.
-Its raison d'ĂȘtre is "immersive entertainment" but that's really just the marketing message.
+Its raison d'être is "immersive entertainment" but that's really just the marketing message.
 The Tab S3 might push movies to the fore, but there's a lot more to it than just another way to stream Netflix.

 For a start, it feels a lot better than most of the Android tablets out there.
 Samsung has crafted a sandwich of metal and aluminum, borrowing the design language of the Galaxy S7 phone and enlarging it.
 Toughened glass flanks a sturdy metal frame, and the 237.3 x 169 x 6 mm result is tactile and reassuringly expensive, albeit with a voracious appetite for fingerprints.